Product added to cart

 1. Gather Raw Materials

 The process begins when the raw pizzles are transferred from the meat processing facility to the bully stick manufacturing facility.
-This part of the cow is typically only used by pet treat manufacturers, so they are collected as a by-product of the beef industry.
+This part of the bull is typically only used by pet treat manufacturers, so they are collected as a by-product of the beef industry.

 The raw product is transferred in refrigerated trucks to keep them fresh until they arrive at their destination.
 The fresher the product, the more delicious the dog treat.